digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/repairing.rst

 You may have existing contracts, parties, and DARs in other Daml Participant Nodes (such as the `Daml sandbox <https://docs.daml.com/tools/sandbox.html>`__) that you want to import into your Canton-based participant node.
-To address this need, you can extract contracts and associated parties via the ledger api, modify contracts, parties, and daml archived as needed, and upload the data to Canton using the :ref:`Canton Console <canton_console>`.
+To address this need, you can extract contracts and associated parties via the ledger API, modify contracts, parties, and daml archived as needed, and upload the data to Canton using the :ref:`Canton Console <canton_console>`.

 You can also import existing contracts from Canton as that is useful as part of Canton upgrades across major versions